Whatever your reason for thinking you have an STD, getting checked for a sexually transmitted disease can be an anxious experience.

 Once ordered, you’ll receive the test in the mail within a couple of days.
 Then at a time and place that suits you, you can complete the test in as little as 5 minutes.

-Dr. Rowley says that this is one of the main advantages of at home STD tests.
-“All too often people put off getting tested for days or weeks just because of the inconvenience of having to find the time to book a appointment to get a checkup at their local STD clinic, delaying the diagnosis of their STD and its treatment if it comes back positive.”
+This is one of the main advantages of at home STD tests.
+“All too often people put off getting tested for days or weeks just because of the inconvenience of having to find the time to book an appointment to get a checkup at their local STD clinic.

 Not only is at home testing a great option if convenience is important for you, they are great if discretion is a priority.
 With an at home test, nobody needs to know that you are taking the STD test.